 Modify the session token with each transmission and protect it with cryptography.
 Add the idea of request sequencing that gives the server an ability to detect replay attacks.

 The attacker and the victim are using the same WiFi public hotspot.
-When the victim connects to the hotspot, he has a hosted e-mail account open.
+When the victim connects to the hotspot, they has a hosted e-mail account open.
 This e-mail account uses AJAX on the client side which periodically asynchronously connects to the server side and transfers, amongst other things, the user's session token to the server.
 The communication is supposed to happen over HTTPS.
 However, the configuration in the public hotspot initially disallows the HTTPS connection (or any other connection) between the victim and the hosted e-mail servers because the victim first needs to register with the hotspot.
-The victim does so, but his e-mail client already defaulted to using a connection without HTTPS, since it was denied access the first time.
+The victim does so, but their e-mail client already defaulted to using a connection without HTTPS, since it was denied access the first time.
 Victim's session token is now flowing unencrypted between the victim's browser and the hosted e-mail servers.
 The attacker leverages this opportunity to capture the session token and gain access to the victim's hosted e-mail account.

 A Related Weakness relationship associates a weakness with this attack pattern.
 Each association implies a weakness that must exist for a given attack to be successful.
 If multiple weaknesses are associated with the attack pattern, then any of the weaknesses (but not necessarily all) may be present for the attack to be successful.
 Each related weakness is identified by a CWE identifier.